Find Help With Protective Orders in Houston, Texas

 Allegations of family violence are all too common in divorces and custody disputes.
 If violence or the threat of violence is present in your family, the Texas Family Code authorizes three different types of protective orders.
 All types of protection orders have serious consequences on family law cases.

-What Is a Texas protective order?
+What is a Texas protective order?

 A protective order is a court order protecting a victim of family violence from future violence or threatening contact.
 A motion for a protective order is filed by a victim or their attorney.
 These orders are enforceable by civil and criminal contempt, which means that a party can be jailed if he or she violates the order.